svyotov/aws-modernization-workshop/modules/containerize-application/readme.md

 # Git is required for fetching the dependencies.
 RUN apk update && apk add --no-cache git
 WORKDIR $GOPATH/src/mypackage/myapp/
+# this recursive copy is happening in the builder
+# and the files will not be in the final docker image
 COPY . .
 # Fetch dependencies.
 # Using go get.